 People who consume essential amino acids that contain BCAAs with every meal have less visceral belly fat and more lean body mass.
 In healthy people, BCAAs improve glucose uptake and insulin sensitivity.
 In diabetics, BCAA dietary intake with other therapeutic interventions may improve disease control and disease markers.
 BCAAs convey many health benefits, and a higher dietary intake has been identified as a predictor of longevity.

 BCAAs Enhance Muscle Protein Synthesis:

-Muscles burn BCAAs for energy during exercise, making a large pool of branched chain amino acids absolutely essential for performance.
+Muscle tissue takes BCAAs along with l-glutamine and, to a lesser extent, l-alanine and l-aspartate for energy.
+Muscles burn BCAAs for energy during exercise, making a large pool of branched chain amino acids essential for performance.

-Another benefit of branched chain amino acids is that if you have to take time off from training , increasing your BCAA intake will minimize muscle loss.
+Branched chain amino acids also help if you have to take time off from training.
+Indeed, increasing your BCAA intake will minimize muscle loss.

-In addition, because branched chain amino acids trigger protein synthesis even without exercise, lean muscle tissue is preserved to then keep up metabolism up and help prevent fat gain.
+Also, because branched chain amino acids trigger protein synthesis even without exercise, lean muscle tissue is preserved to then keep up metabolism and help prevent fat gain.

 A recent large-scale analysis of training studies showed that protein supplementation led to much greater increases in leg press strength.
 This review included a variety of protein sources with high branched chain amino acid content.

-A study of untrained young men taking 4 grams per day of the “main” branched chain amino acid-leucine showed remarkable results.
-After 3 months of weight training, the “leucine group” gained signifigantly more strength than the control group who received a placebo.
+A study of untrained young men taking 4 grams per day of the “main” branched chain amino acid, leucine, showed remarkable results.
+After 3 months of weight training, the “leucine group” gained significantly more strength than the control group who received a placebo.

 This evidence all suggests a diet rich in amino acids from multiple sources including eggs, whey protein powders, meat and branched chain amino acid supplements will maximize strength as well as size results.